Wilks's Theorem, Global Fits, and Neutrino Oscillations: Results of Fitting the Toy Models

 \subsubsection{More or Less Conservative?}

 It is possible for the PG test to be either more or less conservative than Wilks's theorem would suggest based on the underlying model.
 Naively, one might expect the tension to come from one source of $m_{dis}$ being different from $m_{app}$ and the $\chi^2$ wells being abnormally deep due to the effect of checking many independent frequencies and taking the best, described above.
+One can visualize this by looking at Fig.~\ref{fig:oscsample} and imagining a best fit point with 2 or 3 minima.
+If one type of experiment prefers 2 minima, and one prefers 3, there will be tension.
 In other cases, due to the fact that the model has strictly positive amplitudes, the data can under-fluctuate and result in all non-zero amplitudes creating a worse fit.
 When this happens, the best fit point is exactly at the null hypothesis, and the best possible $\Delta\chi^2$ is exactly 0.
 Depending on model parameters, this seems to occur in 5-20\% of cases.
 This effect is visible in the jump in the 0 bin for the appearance parameters, but it has an additional effect on the PG test.
 When one of these under-fluctuations happens, it exerts a leftward effect on the PG-test.
 When separated into appearance and disappearance, the amplitudes for all experiments float independently, while when fit together, it is possible to set the appearance and one of the disappearance sets to at or near 0 while allowing the other to float.
 This means that the gain in $\Delta \chi^2$ from separating them, assuming the appearance is at or near under-fluctuated, will just be how much better a single amplitude at the best fit $m_{dis}$, which is a value much closer to 0 than the 2 degrees of freedom expected by the PG test.
+This behavior results in multiple intersections of the realizations with the expected Wilks distribution, as visible in Fig.~\ref{fig:pgglobal}.